16 October 2021

 This one be called Spring Hill |

 And Mason has a few old cemeteries that date way back.
 They are worth a look.
-This one is just down the hill from Uncle Sam's House, the house where Samuel Wilson grew up.
+This one is just down the hill from Uncle Sam's House, where Samuel Wilson grew up.
 If you don't know about Uncle Sam, look him up!

 Even the old graveyard be picturesque |

-The little lake community of Potamapo reminds me a lot of Wolfsboro, Nova Scotia |
+The little lake community of Potamapo reminds me a lot of Guysborough, Nova Scotia |

 The lake's small lighthouse has become a symbol for Brookline |

-And Brookline has that proverbial red truck you see everywhere in the home and card decor! |
+And Brookline has that proverbial red truck found everywhere in home and card decor! |

 Most of us look out the window, not particularly "seeing" what we see and have no clue what some of these little towns have to offer.
 But a little scrapping below the surface will reveal that almost every town you drive through has SOMETHING you don't want to miss.